callysto/training-manual-live/github-workflow.md

-# Git workflow
+# Git Workflow

 The following is a recommended git workflow for developing notebooks.
-Its main goals are to encourage regular commits of notebook code and to provide release coordinators with flexibility when preparing for a release.
+Its main goals are to encourage regular commits of notebook code and to provide release coordinators with flexibility when preparing to merge content into the master branch.

 ## Levels